Yenura/Yenura-Mini-Service-Request-Board-Project/README.md

 3. **Job detail** (`/jobs/[id]`) — Full details, status dropdown, delete

 The frontend calls the Express API only (not MongoDB directly).

-## Submission

-Push to a public GitHub repo and email the link to your GlobalTNA contact, CC: **nimeshsago@gmail.com**